 - Ruckus Wireless in litigation relating to its acquisition by Brocade.

-- ABI InBev in connection with regulatory inquiries arising from its merger with SAB Miller
+- AB InBev in connection with regulatory inquiries arising from its merger with SAB Miller.

 - First Niagara Financial Group, Inc. in litigation relating to its acquisition by KeyBank.